Integralist/integralist.co.uk/content/posts/terminal-password-manager.md

 On the plus side, Pass is based on standardised unix technology.
 Specifically [GPG](https://www.gnupg.org/), which can give you confidence in the security mechanisms being utilised.

+> [!NOTE]
-> Note: if you need a refresher on encryption and GPG, then I'll refer you to an [earlier blog post of mine](/posts/security-basics/) that covers the basics on this topic
+> if you need a refresher on encryption and GPG, then I'll refer you to an [earlier blog post of mine](/posts/security-basics/) that covers the basics on this topic

 ## Installation